This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 There are easy access platforms off the pontoon for you to put on your equipment and enter the water.
 Once you get in, you will be immediately amazed by the amount of fish surrounding you.
 If you swim farther from the pontoon in the enclosed snorkel area you will be rewarded by the brightest colours and largest variety of fish.

 I was a bit worried what we would find under the water at the Reef, but was pleasantly surprised.
 Moore Reef looked incredibly bright and healthy and it was some of the best snorkeling we have done.
 We saw so many varieties of fish and coral, a few sea turtles, a small reef shark and even Wally, the wrasse (a huge fish that hangs out near the pontoon).
 The kids lasted about an hour in the water before they got cold, but my husband and I took turns going out on our own because it was so beautiful.
-You can buy or rent an underwater camera from Sunlover, but we just used our own Go-Pro.
+You can buy or rent an underwater camera on the Pontoon, but we just used our own Go-Pro.

 Semi-Sub and Glass Bottom Boat